atomicdata-dev/atomic-server/CONTRIBUTE.md

 Clone the repo and run `cargo run` from each folder (e.g. `cli` or `server`).
 Make sure to `cargo test --all` before opening a PR!

+## Tagging and versioning

+- We use [semver](https://semver.org/), and are still quite far from 1.0.0.
+- The version for `atomic-lib` is the most important, and dictates the versions of `cli` and `server`.
+When `lib` changes minor version, `cli` and `server` should follow.
+- When upgrading versions, update the `Cargo.toml` files and publish to Cargo + Docker and deploy AtomicData.dev.

 ## Publishing to Cargo

 1. Update the versions in cargo.toml files using Semantic Versioning.